-Judah Armani, is the founder and principal of UK’s Public Service Design Studio and InHouse Records.
+Judah Armani, is an adjunct professor at The Royal College of Art and the Head of the Social Impact Challenge lab, he is the founder and principal of UK’s Public Service Design Studio and InHouse Records.
 Judah has a background in product and service design, human rights and corporate social responsibility.
 InHouse Records is the world’s first record label to be launched in a prison and run by incarcerated individuals and graduates of the program.
 This award winning approach focuses on prisoners’ strengths, building on existing skills and developing new ones, through dialogue and a unique curriculum that is written by the prisoners themselves.

 As a CfC Visiting Fellow, Judah is supporting a range of CfC projects.